paulpan05/Mitchell-vehicle-challenge/README.md

 Vehicle back-end for Mitchell coding challenge, implemented with Java Spring MVC and hosted on Heroku.

+## Requested Features
+These required features are implemented:
+ - [x] Usage of either C# or Java.
+ - [x] Some form of automated testing.
+ - [x] Some form of in-memory persistence of created vehicle objects.

+Additionally, there are optional features which are implemented:
+ - [x] Add validation to your service.
+    - [x] Vehicles must have a non-null / non-empty make and model specified, and the year must be between 1950 and 2050.
+ - [x] Add filtering to your service.
+    - [x] The GET vehicles route should support filtering vehicles based on one or more vehicle properties.
+(EX: retrieving all vehicles where the ‘Make’ is ‘Toyota’)
+ - [ ] Write an example client for your service.
+(Did not have enough time for this one and decided to improve upon backend implementation)

 ## Implementation

 The application is implemented with Spring MVC Java Framework.
 A driver is embedded in the program which summons the H2